OpenFn/language-dhis2/README.md

 Run tests using `npm run test` or `npm run test:watch`

-NB: There is two types of tests: unit tests and integration tests.
+NB: There are two types of tests: unit tests and integration tests.

+### Unit Tests

-- Unit tests allows to test the functionalities of the adaptor helper functions such as:
+Unit tests allows to test the functionalities of the adaptor helper functions such as:

-  > does `create` use `http post` method to perform requsts to the API ?
+> Does `create('events', payload)` perform a post request to the correct DHIS2
+> API?

-  To run unit tests just execute `npm run test` (they're the default tests).
+To run unit tests execute `npm run test` (they're the default tests).

 Anytime a new functionality is added to the helper functions, more unit tests needs to be added.

+### End-to-end integration tests

-- Integration tests allow to test the end-to-end behavior of the helper functions and also to test the examples (snippet of code) we provide in the documentation.
+Integration tests allow to test the end-to-end behavior of the helper functions and also to test the examples (snippet of code) we provide in the documentation.
 For example with integration tests we answer the following question:

-  > does `create('events', eventPayload)(state)` actually create a new event in the DHIS 2 API ?
+> Does `create('events', eventPayload)` actually create a new event in a live
+> DHIS2 system?

-  To run integration tests, just execute `npm run test tests/integration.js`.
-These tests use network I/O so their timing is unpredictable.
-Consider setting the right timeout for the test to work.
+To run integration tests, execute `npm run test test/integration.js`.
+These tests use network I/O and a public connection to a DHIS2 "play" server so their timing and performance is unpredictable.
+Consider adding an increased timeout, and modifying the orgUnit, program, etc., IDs set in `globalState`.

 Anytime a new example is added in the documentation of a helper function, a new integration test should be done.

+### Build

 Build the project using `npm run build`.